 Not only is midazolam not an ultra short-acting barbiturate, it is not a barbiturate at all.
 Rather, it is a benzodiazepine, an entirely different class of drugs from that authorized by Mississippi law.
-Moreover, the substitution of midazolam was an about-face from representations made by the state in a hearing in state court on March 2, 2015, that midazolam was "not an option" for the Mississippi Attorney General's Office.
+Moreover, the substitution of midazolam was an about-face from representations made by the state in a hearing in state court on March 2, 2015, that midazolam was "not an option" for Mississippi.